Skip to content

 Custom Script IntegrationYesNo

-1. Identify device connection method (SSH, Telnet, API, script)
+1. Identify the connection method (SSH, Telnet, API, TL1, xFTP, or custom script)

-2. Create device type template with appropriate commands
+2. Create a device type template with the appropriate commands, prompts, and authentication sequence

 3. Test on a single device to validate connectivity and output

-5. Enable full suite capabilities (compliance, change tracking, reporting)
+5. Enable platform capabilities (compliance, change tracking, reporting) as needed